What is Form 8938? FATCA Filing Requirements for US Expats

 • Whether you have an interest in a specified foreign financial asset

-Generally, you’ll need to file Form 8938 if you’re an American citizen or a resident alien (also known as a Green Card holder) for any part of the tax year.
+Generally, you’ll need to evaluate the threshold to file Form 8938 if you’re an American citizen or a resident alien (also known as a Green Card holder) for any part of the tax year.

 How do I file Form 8938?